hanjingo/doc/NOTE/DISTRIBUTED_SYSTEMS_CONCEPTS_AND_DESIGN/chapter11.md

 To make certificates useful, two things are needed:

 - a standard format and representation for them so that certificate issuers and certificate users can successfully construct and interpret them;
-- aggrement on the manner in which chains of certificates are constructed, and in particular the notion of a trusted authority.
+- agreement on the manner in which chains of certificates are constructed, and in particular, the notion of a trusted authority.

 ### Access control